Love playing Switch!

 Players can decide whether to play with a standard 52 card deck or a 32 card deck (7 through Ace).

-Players can decide which card is the wildcard.
+Players can decide which card is the wildcard, which changes the suit being played.
 The card can be an 8, King, Jack or Ace.

 Skip Power Card

 Players can decide which card forces the next player to skip their turn, or players can disable this option.

 Players can enable a card that forces the next player to draw two cards, unless they can play a card of the same rank.
 If they do so, the next player is obliged to pick up double the penalty cards or play a card of the same rank, and so on, until someone is forced to pick up the cards.
 This card can be set to 2,7 or Ace, or it can be disabled entirely.

 Players can determine how many cards a Draw Power card requires from the next player.
 This can be set to 2 or 4.